timfpark/topological/README.md

 }
 ```

-Essentially we set up a set of ten bins in the start method, which is called when the processor is started, and then as each message is received by the process method, we increment the bin that it belongs to.
+We set up a set of ten bins in the start method, which is called when the processor is started within the topology, and then as each message is received by the process method, we increment the bin that it belongs to.
 Finally, the process message passes the current bin state onwards to its outputs.
 Note that the processor doesn't have any knowledge of how it receives receives messages or to what is connected to downstream.
-This seperation encourages a clean seperation of concerns and makes it easier to swap out connections with different implementations when necessary.
+This seperation encourages a clean seperation of concerns and makes it easier to swap out connections with different implementations when necessary, say between a development and production environment.

 Instead, processors and connections are connected together loosely by a pipeline that looks like this: